 Here we have the right-side safety lever and the external extractor.
-Notice also the takedown pin protruding from the slide…more on this later.
+Notice also the takedown pin protruding from the slide.

 The recoil spring is interesting.
 There are two springs, one nested inside the other, with a stainless recoil guide rod.
 You might think that, given that type of construction, it would be hard to replace the spring(s) after cleaning, but it’s not bad at all.
 They go into place with minimal effort.